yannickkirschen/discord-weather-bot/README.md

 from Open meteo and provides a forecast on how to pack an umbrella or not in a Discord channel.

+Basically, this bot works as follows:

+1. Get today's lecture plan
+2. Get today's weather forecast
+3. Check, if there is precipitation expected:
+    - two hours before the first lecture until the beginning of the first lecture
+    - from the end of the last lecture until two hours later
+4. Generate a localized recommendation message
+5. Send the message to a Discord channel

 ## Configuration

 The bot is configured via Spring's `application.yml`.
 A template can be found